solinect/flow/README.md

 # Flow

-**Flow** is a developer productivity CLI built to automate common backend tasks in Node.js + Express + TypeScript projects.
+**Flow** is our developer productivity CLI built to automate our common backend tasks in Node.js + Express + TypeScript projects.
 It helps you scaffold modules, manage entities, seed your database, and more — all from the command line.

 ---